 In order to prepare the surface of a new cadmium electrode, it should be soaked in sulfuric acid for several days.
 If it was stored dry before use, re-soak it for at least thirty minutes so that the readings will be accurate.

-Use the format shown on the "Battery Inspection Form" on page 21 to record the various readings and the other data such as battery type, serial number, etc. To take the positive cadmium reading of a cell, connect the cadmium electrode to the negative lead of a voltmeter with a 0-3 volt full scale range.
+To take the positive cadmium reading of a cell, connect the cadmium electrode to the negative lead of a voltmeter with a 0-3 volt full scale range.